hvdwolf/XSofiaTweaker/README.md

 # XSofiaTweaker

+# !!!
+DISCONTINUED !!!
+## This Xposed module is discontinued.
+It was written for the FYT based Joying Sofia 3GR Intel car head unit.
+With some minor modifications it can run on an any FYT based car head unit running Android 6.0.1 or 8.0.0.
+## Development continues in the [XFytTweaker](https://github.com/hvdwolf/XFytTweaker) Xposed module.
+<br><br><br>
-For releases see the "[Xposed Module Repository](http://repo.xposed.info/module/org.hvdw.xsofiatweaker) or use the Xposed Installer on your Joying unit.
+~~For releases see the "[Xposed Module Repository](http://repo.xposed.info/module/org.hvdw.xsofiatweaker) or use the Xposed Installer on your Joying unit.~~

-This Xposed module was not possible without the excellent Xposed framework by rovo89.
+This Xposed module would not have been possible without the excellent Xposed framework by rovo89.
 Thanks a lot.<br>
-This Xposed module was not possible on Android 8 without the great RemotePreferences library from apsun.<br>
+This Xposed module would not have been possible on Android 8 without the great RemotePreferences library from apsun.<br>

 This xposed module:
 * captures the hardware keys from the Joying unit and allows you to reprogram them.
 This must/can be configured from the Settings (sub)screen.